Rugby: Crusaders end Panasonic's run at Brisbane 10s

 "They did themselves proud," he said.
 "It was a little frustrating in the last one that we couldn't get any momentum.
 But the experience will be great for them.
 It will broaden them and make them tougher."

+Playing in memory of the former Chiefs and All Blacks back-row forward, Dave Rennie's team then went on to beat hosts the Reds 12-10 in the quarterfinals, the Bulls of South Africa 26-14 in the semifinals before defeating the Crusaders 12-5 in a pulsating final.

+"We lost a brother today," said Shaun Stevenson, who was named tournament MVP.

-Already assured of a spot in the quarterfinals after an earlier result went their way, and with the temperature 34C in the shade at 9 a.m., Deans opted to rest a number of his star players against a team that needed to win to advance.
+Already assured of a spot in the quarterfinals after an earlier result had gone their way, and with the temperature reaching 34C in the shade at 9 a.m., Deans had earlier opted to rest a number of his star players against a Chiefs side that needed to win to advance to the knockout stage.

 Taleni Seu, Tim Nanai Williams (who spent two seasons with Ricoh Black Rams), Brad Weber, Luke Jacobson and Solomon Alaimalo all touched down for the Chiefs, with Ryota Hasegawa getting a consolation effort for the Wild Knights.

-That set up a quarterfinal clash with the team that Deans led to five Super Rugby titles before moving to Australia to coach the Wallabies and eventually Japan.
+That set up a quarterfinal clash with the team that Deans led to five Super Rugby titles before moving to Australia to coach the Wallabies and eventually Gunma Prefecture to take charge of Panasonic.

 Two early tries from George Bridge and Seta Tamanivalu saw the Crusaders, coached by former Ricoh No. 8 Scott Robertson, out of the blocks quickest.